maybebyte/anthesis/local-authoritative-dns.md

 One meaningful addition to home networks is the ability to refer to devices using domain names instead of IP addresses.
 Domain names are more memorable and human readable.
-Local authoritative DNS allows things like this to work:
+Local authoritative DNS (Domain Name System) enables things like this to work:

     $ host peterepeat
     peterepeat.home.arpa has address 192.168.1.241